mautic/user-documentation/docs/builders/email_landing_page.rst

 .. vale on

-Since :xref:`Mautic 3`, Mautic has shipped with an updated, modern builder for creating Emails and landing pages.
+Since :xref:`Mautic 3`, Mautic has shipped with an updated, modern Builder for creating Emails and Landing Pages.
-In :xref:`Mautic 4` it's the default builder.
+In :xref:`Mautic 4` it's the default Builder.

 .. attention::
-    To use your existing templates with the new builder, you need to add one line to your configuration file.
+    To use your existing templates with the new Builder, you need to add one line to your configuration file.
 Read on for further details.

 .. vale off